 Both openers Majid Khan and Mohsin Khan were caught as they attempted to drive.
-Majid Khan caught by wicketkeeper and Mohsin Khan in slips and when Zaheer Abbass was bowled at 28, Rodney Hogg had completed a fiery opening spell of six over’s with three wickets for a personal cost of only 9 runs.
-The recalled Clark than removed Asif Iqbal with a sharp, lifting delivery that carried from glove to Wright and only 40 runs were on the board.
+Majid Khan was caught by wicketkeeper and Mohsin Khan in the slips and when Zaheer Abbas was bowled for 28, Rodney Hogg had completed a fiery opening spell of six overs with three wickets for a personal cost of only 9 runs.
+The recalled Clark then removed Asif Iqbal with a sharp, lifting delivery that carried from glove to Wright, and only 40 runs were on the board.

-The captain Mushtaq Muhammad set about recovery and received solid support from Imran Khan and Sarfraz Nawaz.
-Though earlier erratic Hurst later played his part with three wickets when it appeared Australia had let they’re advantage slip from 6 for 99 to the eventual Pakistan total of 196 runs.
+Captain Mushtaq Muhammad set about recovery and received solid support from Imran Khan and Sarfraz Nawaz.
+Though earlier erratic, Hurst later played his part with three wickets when it appeared Australia had let their advantage slip from 6 for 99 to the eventual Pakistan total of 196 runs.

-Pakistan team used the third day to consolidate they’re position with aggressive batting.
-Moshin Khan covers drive and hooked Hogg for boundaries before another fierce drive was brilliantly held by the bowler his first catch in test cricket.
-Majid Khan and Zaheer Abbas than played glorious strokes all around the ground as they added 13 runs for the 2nd wicket taking particular toll of the new leg spinner, Sleep.
+Pakistan team used the third day to consolidate their position with aggressive batting.
+Moshin Khan covers the drive and hooked Hogg for boundaries before another fierce drive was brilliantly held by the bowler, his first catch in Test cricket.
+Majid Khan and Zaheer Abbas then played glorious strokes all around the ground as they added 13 runs for the 2nd wicket-taking a particular toll on the new leg spinner, Sleep.

-Starting the day with a delightful straight driven boundary off Hogg, Majid Khan altogether hit sixteen 4’s in his 7th test century 108 in three hours forty minutes.
-Zaheer Abbas similarly positive approach was followed by Asif Iqbal once he settled down and Pakistan were 307 runs ahead when bad light stopped play 20 minutes early.
+Starting the day with a delightful straight-driven boundary off Hogg, Majid Khan altogether hit sixteen 4’s in his 7th test century 108 in three hours forty minutes.
+Zaheer Abbas’s similarly positive approach was followed by Asif Iqbal once he settled down and Pakistan was 307 runs ahead when bad light stopped play 20 minutes early.